• Home

 “[Concern] appears to be resurfacing now because TikTok forced users to accept an updated policy after its U.S. ownership and operational restructuring, which drew attention to sections many people had never read,” Pain told Fortune.

-Yet, TikTok’s new policy states the company will process this sensitive information “in accordance with applicable law,” and explicitly cites the California Consumer Privacy Act as an example of the laws governing that process.
+Yet TikTok’s new policy states the company will process this sensitive information “in accordance with applicable law,” and explicitly cites the California Consumer Privacy Act as an example of the laws governing that process.

-While the language around immigration status may not be novel, the company’s privacy policies changed in other areas, Pain said.
+While the language around immigration status may not be novel, the company’s privacy policies have changed in other areas, Pain said.
 Under the new U.S. privacy policy, TikTok says it can now collect either a user’s approximate or precise location if the user grants permission.

 Previously, the app collected location data through users’ SIM card or IP address.
-Yet, at least one previous version of the app, according to its privacy policy from 2024, did not collect GPS-based location information: “Current versions of the app do not collect precise or approximate GPS information from U.S. users,” the old policy read.
+Yet at least one previous version of the app, according to its privacy policy from 2024, did not collect GPS-based location information: “Current versions of the app do not collect precise or approximate GPS information from U.S. users,” the old policy read.

-The company plans to release a new feature that will give users the option to opt into location sharing with TikTok in the U.S. The feature has no set launch date and sharing location data will be optional and opt-in.
+The company plans to release a new feature that will give users the option to opt into location sharing with TikTok in the U.S. The feature has no set launch date, and sharing location data will be optional and opt-in.

 TikTok did not immediately respond to Fortune’s request for comment.